jasmineyschan/jasmineyschan.github.io/projects/university.md

 labels:
   - C++
   - Programming
-summary: "A program I made in C++ that maintains a University Course Registration System for my ICS 212 class."
+summary: "A C++ program I made for my ICS212 class that maintains a University Course Registration System."
 ---

 In my ICS 212 class, one of my assignments was to design and implement a University Course Registration System C++ program using object-oriented programming concepts.
 This program is allows students to be added to the university system, the creation of courses, and registration for courses.